sveltejs/svelte/site/content/docs/02-template-syntax.md

 ---

 Await blocks allow you to branch on the three possible states of a Promise — pending, fulfilled or rejected.
-The pending state is rendered initially on both the client and server with the resolved state being updated after hydration.
+If using SSR, the server will render the pending state.

 ```sv
 {#await promise}